Notre Dame Cathedral Fast Facts

 The cathedral’s “parvis” (an enclosed area in front of a cathedral or church) is accessible to the public since May 2020.

-Where is Notre Dame Cathedral?
+Where is Notre Dame located?

-Which arrondissement is Notre Dame in?
+Which arrondissement is it in?

 Notre Dame is located in the 4th arrondissement of Paris.